-To further control stormwater runoff, the stream banks along the culvert were restored and stabilized.
-Rock was placed along the banks to hold down the fine sediment from running into the brook.
+To further control stormwater runoff, the streambanks along the culvert were restored and stabilized.
+Rock was placed along the banks to prevent fine sediment from running into the brook.

-With the previous culvert, the stormwater movement carved or scoured out a pool in the bed of the brook over time, further increasing the flow of sediment into the brook.
+With the previous culvert, the stormwater movement over time had scoured out a pool in the bed of the brook, further increasing the flow of sediment into the brook.
 The rock placement is stabilizing the banks, preventing this from occurring in the future.

 To provide additional stabilization, native vegetation was planted along the banks, including willows, dogwoods, and apple trees.

-"Floodwaters will drain from the road and filter through this vegetation before entering the brook," said Dutcher.

-The plants' roots stabilize the soil and the vegetation traps and absorbs sediment and pollutants, like harmful phosphorus and nitrogen particles, from entering the brook.
-This improves the quality of the water, maintains the brook's temperature, and fosters the creation of fish and aquatic habitats.
+"Flood waters will drain from the road and filter through this vegetation before entering the brook," notes Dutcher.
+The plant's roots stabilize the soil, and the vegetation traps and absorbs sediment and pollutants, such as phosphorus and nitrogen.
+This improves the quality of the water, helps maintain the brook's temperature, and fosters the creation of aquatic habitats.

 A healthy environment for aquatic life also includes the ability to migrate and breed.
-"The old culvert did not allow for fish passage up stream of the culvert," Dutcher noted.
-"The new culvert has a natural stream bottom through it and allows for all organisms to freely pass under the road."
+Dutcher says, "The old culvert did not allow for fish passage upstream of the culvert.
+The new culvert has a natural stream bottom and allows for all organisms to freely pass under the road."

 This project also addresses the future threat of climate change.

-"With the possibility of increasing storms events, climate resiliency knowledge like this is needed," acknowledged Dutcher.
-"This project serves as a great reference on how to replace undersized structures."
+"With the possibility of increasing storms events, climate resiliency knowledge like this is needed.
+This project serves as a great reference on how to replace undersized structures," he says.

-With the new Odell Road culvert in place, the sound of heavy rain is no longer a threat of flooding for the Harpersfield community.
+With the new Odell Road culvert in place, the sound of heavy rain no longer signifies the threat of flooding for the Harpersfield community.
 Instead, it's a reminder that their new culvert is helping to keep their community safe, as well as improve the water quality of their brooks and streams for aquatic life and New York City's water supply.
+EC